RyanMonkey/sdonate-docs/index.rst

 SDonate Documentation
 ===================================

 SDonate is an easy to use automated donation store system for Garry's Mod, Minecraft, Rust, Ark: Survival Evolved and other Source engine games.
+Here you will find documentation on installing and configuring SDonate.

 Contents: